 Other Changes that Impact Lenders and Lender Brokers

-In addition to licensing requirement, the state also requires disclosures include descriptions of prepayment policies and whether there are penalties if a repayment is made early.
+In addition to licensing requirements, the state also requires disclosures include descriptions of prepayment policies and whether there are penalties if repayment is made early.
 The description, which must be labeled “prepayment policies,” has to include how penalties are applied by using examples relevant to the transaction that was offered, as well as any financing charges or fees that are required to be paid at the time the loan is retired or paid in full.

 Additionally, the required written disclosures submitted by lenders must be signed by all parties, not contain any vague, suspicious, or confusing language.
 These disclosures must be created using “a specified font size, made in the same language used in discussions or negotiations related to that transaction,” according to the law.
 It must be written in at least a 10-point font.

 - A – Balance Sheet (Equity must meet minimum net worth of at least $25,000)